Privacy

 • the categories of personal information about you that we disclosed for a business purpose.

-• Right to Deletion of Personal Information.
-You have the right to request that we delete Personal Information about you that we have collected from you.
+• Right to Deletion.
+You have the right to request that we delete personal information about you that we have collected from you.
 Please note if you have requested a service that requires the use of your personal information, we may not be able to provide that service if you choose to delete your personal information.

 • Right to Correct.
 You have the right to request that we correct personal information that we maintain about you that is inaccurate.

-For requests made in connection with the Right of Access, Right to Know, Right to Correct, and/or Right of Deletion, please note:
+For requests made in connection with the Right of Access, Right to Know, Right to Correct, and/or Right to Deletion, please note:

 • we will process your request within 45 days after receipt of a verifiable request, unless we notify you that we require additional time to respond, in which case we will respond within such additional period of time required by law.
 If your request involves us providing personal information to you, we may deliver the personal information to you through your account, if you maintain an account with McDonald’s, or electronically or by mail at your option.
 If electronically, then we will deliver the information to you or, if you so request and if permitted by law, to another entity, in a portable and, to the extent technically feasible, in a structured, commonly used, machine-readable format that allows you to transmit the information from one entity to another without hindrance.

-You can learn how to set up and use an opt-out preference signal by visiting the California Attorney General’s CCPA page, and consulting the section titled “Requests not to Sell Personal Information (Right to Opt-Out of Sale).”
+You can learn how to set up and use an opt-out preference signal by visiting the California Attorney General’s CCPA page, and consulting the section titled “Right to Opt-Out of Sale or Sharing.”
 You can also consult information published by the California Privacy Protection Agency (CPPA) about how you can set up and use opt-out preference signals.

 c.
 Sensitive Personal Information.
 McDonald’s does not use or disclose sensitive personal information for purposes that, under applicable law, require us to offer consumers a “Right to Limit” the use or disclosure of sensitive personal information.